hofstadter-io/cuetorials.com/content/first-steps/convert-jsonschema.md

 - `-l` is the label to put the schema under
 - the last argument is the input schema

-We end up with about half as many lines.
-There are a lot of fields in a `docker-compose.yaml` file.
+While there are a lot of fields in a `docker-compose.yaml` file, and still 400+ lines, this CUE version is far easier to read and understand.

 <details>
   <summary class="h5">compose-spec.json (400+ lines)</summary>